clintjb/clintjb-github.io/_posts/2016/2016-06-14-manliness-post.md

 * If you aren't confident, fake it.
 It will come around.
 * You can tell the size of a man by the size of things that bother him.
 * Always stand to shake someone's hand and give a firm handshake.
-* Ask more than you answer.
-Everybody likes to talk about themselves.
 * Go for women out of your league.
 You may end up surprised.
 * Manliness is not only being able to take care of yourself, but others as well.
 * Go with the decision that will make for a good story.
 * Nice guys don't finish last, boring guys do.
 * Don't let the little head do the thinking for the big head.
-* No matter their job or status, everyone deserves respect. (treat others the way you would like to be treated)
+* No matter who they are, everyone deserves respect.
+Or simply put "treat others the way you would like to be treated"
 * The most important thing you can learn is personal responsibility.
-Bad things happen; it's your job to overcome them.
+* Bad things happen; it's your job to overcome them.
-* A man does what needs to be done without complaining.
+* You do what needs to be done without complaining.
 * Never stop learning.
 * Don't change yourself just to make someone happy.
 * If you're the smartest person in the room, you're in the wrong room.